What are Local Inventory Ads for Google Shopping?

 - Protect customers personally identifiable information (PII)

-Get the full list of Google LIA requirements here.
+Google LIA requirements here.

 How can you get started with your LIAs?